×

 What advice to expats in Quebec City have about housing?

 "When looking for housing in Quebec City, it is important to research the area thoroughly and make sure it is a safe and desirable neighbourhood.
 It is also important to consider the cost of living in the area, as well as the availability of public transportation and other amenities.
 Additionally, it is important to be aware of the local rental laws and regulations, as well as the availability of rental insurance.
-Finally, it is important to be aware of the local culture and customs, as this can help to ensure a smooth transition into the new city," wrote one expat living in Quebec City.
+Finally, it is important to be aware of the local culture and customs, as this can help to ensure a smooth transition into the new city," commented one expat living in Quebec City, Canada.

 What are medical services in Quebec City like?